furbnow/macquette/docs/design-docs/004-report-generation.rst

 The process looks like so:

-* Each organsiation has its own report template, which is on the relevant versioned app's Organisation model.
+* Each organisation has its own report template, which is on the relevant versioned app's Organisation model.

   - It's an HTML template
   - Each organisation's report template is itself generated from a template that customises the report template template per organisation